-The iTHINK initiative brings age-appropriate expansion of hands-on learning, technology, and integrated classroom skills.
-Additional staff positions will enhance teacher training as well as broaden classroom curriculum and offer Lower School students additional afterschool and summer opportunities rich in experiential learning.
+The iTHINK initiative brings an age-appropriate expansion of hands-on learning, technology, and integrated classroom skills.
+Additional staff positions will enhance teacher training as well as broaden classroom curriculum and offer Lower School students more afterschool and summer opportunities rich in experiential learning.

 New Computer Science Instructor (Aug.
 2018)